Plant Diagnosis: Yellow Leaves, Brown Tips, Wilting

 Plant diagnosis means identifying why a plant is showing visible stress, then confirming the likely cause before changing care.
 Yellow leaves often point to water, light, nutrient, or root issues; brown tips often suggest dehydration, salt buildup, or low humidity; wilting can mean either dry roots or damaged roots that cannot move water.

-Visual identification helps when you have a photo but no name for the subject.
+A clear leaf photo can reveal whether yellowing, browning tips, or drooping stems point to a likely plant health issue.
 Lens App can identify the plant and surface likely issue clues because different species respond differently to overwatering, sun scorch, pests, and mineral salts.
-For plant background and species context, the general plant entry at https://en.wikipedia.org/wiki/Plant is a useful reference.
+For plant background and species context, the general plant entry at Wikipedia – Plant is a useful reference.

 A good diagnosis does not stop at the photo.
 Check soil moisture 2 to 3 cm down, inspect the undersides of leaves, smell the potting mix, and look for firm light-colored roots instead of dark mushy ones.
 The mobile tool uses photos deleted after analysis.